EmBitz/EBlink/README.md

 You can launch EBlink from every terminal, e.g. to launch GDB server **_./eblink -G_**

-IF you need a particular script file you can just overrule the environment by **_./eblink -S silabs-auto -G_**
+IF you need a particular script file you can just overrule the environment by **_./eblink -S silabs -G_**
 or if other interface options are needed **_./eblink -I stlink,speed=1000 -G_** etc.